psmsmets/xcorr/README.md

-# XCORR - Xarray based CORRelation -
+# xcorr - xarray crosscorrelations -

-**xcorr** is an open-source project containing tools to crosscorrelate waveform timeseries as `obspy.Stream` and stored as a self describing `xarray.Dataset`.

-Results and metadata are stored netCDF4 following CF-1.9 Conventions and FAIR data guidelines.
+**xcorr** is an open-source project containing tools to crosscorrelate waveform timeseries  (`obspy.Stream` objects)  and store all output and metadata as a self-describing N-D labeled  `xarray.Dataset` following CF-1.9 Conventions and FAIR data guidelines.
+Data can be stored as `netCDF4` and opened/postprocessed in other languages, packages, machines or platforms.

 **xcorr** contains various modules such as waveform preprocessing, a client waterfall-based wrapping various getters from local archives as well as